EuroTeQ Collider winter semester 22/23

 Advanced project work:

-• Parameterize the aircraft for multiple configurations: a variety of passenger capacities and multiple geographic locations.
+- Parameterize the aircraft for multiple configurations: a variety of passenger capacities and numerous geographic locations.

 Desired Outcome

-Show the feasibility of an aircraft energy system leading to lower emission rates, e.g., by optimized energy provision, energy distribution or energy conversion.
-This demo will be openly available on GitHub for the community to foster further evaluation for the enhancement of knowledge.
+Show the feasibility of an aircraft energy system leading to lower emission rates, e.g., by optimized energy provision, energy distribution, or energy conversion.
+This demo will be openly available on GitHub for the community to further evaluate and enhance knowledge.

 Desired Impact